 \section{Conclusion}

 In this SoK, we addressed a critical gap between Data Minimization principles and their application in the AI/ML domain by providing a comprehensive \dmml framework and systematically categorizing explicit DM focused and various DM-adjacent techniques.
 Using clearly defined dimensions, we, for the first time, provided a unified view of the specific relationship each technique has with DM, allowing us to extract a set of practical insights.
 Our structured approach aims to empower practitioners and researchers to navigate the complex landscape of DM.
-In particular, we hope practitioners are able to use our work to learn about the techniques that could be used to implement DM, understand their technical implications and tradeoffs, ultimately choosing the best option for their use case.
+In particular, we hope practitioners are able to use our work to learn about the DM techniques, understand their technical implications and tradeoffs, ultimately choosing the best option for their use case.
 For researchers, our work aims to bridge the gaps between different communities by offering a unified DM-centric perspective on seemingly disconnected topics.
-We hope that establishing such a common vocabulary and identifying patterns that hold across DM-adjacent fields can inspire future research, leading to novel ways of operationalizing DM.
+We hope that establishing a common vocabulary and identifying patterns across DM-adjacent fields can inspire future research, leading to novel ways of operationalizing DM.